Meet our Animals!

 Delores is part of our happy little donkey family!
 Delores was rescued from a slaughter auction in her eleventh hour.
 She was only 2 years old and completely neglected.
 During her time at the auction she became pregnant and nearly a year later gave birth to Sprocket.
 A few years later a planned pregnancy led us to our beloved young Frosty.
 This little family enjoys napping together in the warm sun, playing and taking dust baths.

-Fred & Ethel
+Fred & Ethel - Retired

 Two Nigerian Dwarf goats in their golden years.
-They finally found a peaceful landing at our farm when they were faced with an early and untimely euthanasia date schedule.
+They finally found a peaceful landing at our farm when they were faced with an early and untimely euthanasia date scheduled.
 Fortunately, through kindhearted people and the wonderful world of networking, they found a happy retirement home with us.
 Fred enjoys sleeping in the giant feed trough and Ethel loves to climb on her rock pile and play on the climbing tower.

 image5.jpg

-Patsy Swine
+Patsy Swine - Retired

 Our young little Patsy, her mom and another adoptive sister were victims of a barn fire.
 They were left homeless as well as their previous owners.
 At the tender age of 1 month Patsy and company came to live with us.
 Her mother and sister found loving, wonderful adoptive homes where they know only the good life.
 Patsy loves rooting up the yard, snuggling on the couch in blankets and playing dress up (bows and skirts are her favorite).